nickrobison-usds/vaccine-scheduler/README.md

 The `publisher` implements the `$bulk-publish` FHIR operation and exposes some test locations, schedules and slots as FHIR bundles.

+> Note: The publisher is mostly provided for testing purposes, it's not yet ready for real usage.

 The `api` regularly polls the publisher and loads the data into the repository.

 Users can access the `api` and search for available slots at given locations.